-DOE should evaluate the sample data, field, and laboratory QA/QC results for acceptability with respect to the DQOs.
+DOE should evaluate the sample data, field, and laboratory QA/QC results for acceptability with respect to the data quality objectives (DQOs).
 Each group of samples should be compared with the DQOs and evaluated using data validation guidelines contained in EPA guidance documents, the most recent version of SW-846, and industry-accepted QA/QC methods and procedures.
-DOE should contact NMED of laboratory notification of data quality exceptions that may affect the ability to meet the objectives of the investigation or compliance activity in order to discuss the implications and determine whether the data will still be considered acceptable or if sample re-analysis or resampling is necessary.
-DOE should summarize the results of the discussion with NMED regarding the data quality exceptions via email.
+The Facility project manager should contact the NMED of laboratory notification of data quality exceptions that may affect the ability to meet the objectives of the investigation or compliance activity in order to discuss the implications and determine whether the data will still be considered acceptable or if sample re-analysis or resampling is necessary.
+The Facility project manager should summarize the results of the discussion with the NMED project leader regarding the data quality exceptions via email.

-I.C.2.a)Blanks, Field Duplicates, Reporting Limits and Holding Times
+I.C.2.a) Blanks, Field Duplicates, Reporting Limits and Holding Times

 The analytical results of field blanks and field rinsate blanks should be reviewed to evaluate the adequacy of the equipment decontamination procedures and the possibility of cross-contamination caused by decontamination of sampling equipment.
 The analytical results of trip blanks should be reviewed to evaluate the possibility for contamination resulting from the laboratory-prepared sample containers or the sample transport containers.
 The analytical results of laboratory blanks should be reviewed to evaluate the possibility of contamination caused by the analytical procedures.
-If Contaminants are detected in field or laboratory blanks, the sample data should be qualified, as appropriate.
+If contaminants are detected in field or laboratory blanks, the sample data should be qualified, as appropriate.